rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

     Note that the ID of the task in the above example is `7bdc8ede-9098-4d79-9477-697f586cb333`.

-5. Poll your task to monitor its status by using the task ID.
+5. To monitor the status of your task, poll it by using the task ID.
 If your image is large, processing it and transferring it to your Cloud Files account might take some time.
 Do not poll more frequently than every 30 seconds.
 The following example shows how to make a Cloud Images API call to check on your task:

         TASK="7bdc8ede-9098-4d79-9477-697f586cb333"
         curl -X GET <br>